ArturSkrzeta/Support-Vector-Machine-with-Numpy-and-Python/README.md

   <li>Support vectors are those elements of the data that makes the biggest possible separation gap.</li>
   <li>Distance margin is the distance between support vectors from both data classes.</li>
   <li>Once we create an optimal separation line we can easily see which side a new data fits in.</li>
-  <li>The smaller the distance margin, the highe a chance of miss-classification is.</li>
+  <li>The smaller the distance margin, the higher a chance of miss-classification is.</li>
 </ul>